PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation

 \subsection{Hard Material Classification}

 The first task undertaken was to identify very subtle changes in the internal infill density of common 3D-printed material.
 Circular plates of PLA with infill densities of $10\%$, $15\%$, $20\%$ were made for testing.
 Using the method described in \cref{sec:data_collection}, a 3x3 grid pattern was executed with $5$~mm spacing between each point.
-The target contact force was predetermined to be 3 N, with a maximum allowable error of 1.5 N. For each infill density, two trials were conducted on two different samples.
-As seen in \cref{tab:cv_accuracy}, there exist common features with the highest variability in PLA $10\%$ during training.
-This is further corroborated by \cref{fig:classification} a, where we see overlap of frequencies for PLA $10\%$ and $15\%$ materials.
-The observation translates to a well-held-out test set accuracy of $75 \%$ for PLA $10\%$ and $100 \%$ for PLA $15\%$ and PLA $20\%$.
+The target contact force was predetermined to be $3$~N, with a maximum allowable error of $1.5$~N. For each infill density, two trials were conducted on two different samples.
+As seen in \cref{tab:cv_accuracy}, the classification accuracy has high variance for PLA $10\%$ potentially due to similar acoustic features as with other classes.
+This is further corroborated by \cref{fig:classification}a, where there is an overlap of frequencies for PLA $10\%$ and $15\%$ materials.
+The observation translates to a well-held-out test set accuracy of $75\%$ for PLA $10\%$ and $100 \%$ for PLA $15\%$ and PLA $20\%$.